Vacuum polarization in the Schwarzschild black hole with a global monopole: Green's function

 which renders the Green's function to the form

 where $\rho = \cosh{\chi}$.
-This form is particularly useful when considering the GUT scale scenario of very small curvature $\eta^2 \ll 1$.
-In this case the spectral parameter $\nu_{\ell,\xi,\eta}$ simplifies to and we can use the geometric series on the exponential contribution to to rewrite the Green's function as \begin{widetext}
+This form is particularly useful when considering, for example, the GUT-scale scenario of very small curvature $\eta^2 \ll 1$.
+In this case the spectral parameter $\nu_{\ell,\xi,\eta}$ simplifies to\footnote{Perturbatively expanding $\nu_{\ell,\xi,\eta}$ to $O(\eta^2)$ makes the exponent linear in $\ell$ up to that order, thereby enabling the sum over $\ell$ to be evaluated as a geometric series.
+The expansion is justified for \(\eta^2 \ll 1\), which holds, for example, for GUT-scale monopoles~\cite{barriola}.
+Moreover, we expect our approximate expressions to remain valid even for values as large as \(10^{-2}\) or possibly \(10^{-1}\), as was shown in the special case \(\xi=1/8\) for a global monopole spacetime in Ref.~\cite{mazzitelli}.} and we can use the geometric series on the exponential contribution to to rewrite the Green's function as \begin{widetext}

-\end{widetext} This expression represents the Green’s function evaluated close to the event horizon for a massless, nonminimally coupled scalar field in the background of a black hole with a global monopole at the GUT scale.
+\end{widetext} This expression represents the Green’s function evaluated close to the event horizon for a massless, nonminimally coupled scalar field in the background of a black hole with a global monopole in the approximation of $\eta^2 \ll 1$.
 It explicitly depends on the black hole mass parameter $M$ and on the monopole parameter $\eta$, reflecting how both quantities influence the near-horizon behavior of the scalar field.